ForgeRock/forgeops/docker/opendj/README.md

 If no database exists, the script defined by BOOTSTRAP will be run.
 The default script path can be overridden by setting the environment variable BOOTSTRAP to the full path to the script.
-To customize OpenDJ, mount a volume on /opt/opendj/bootstrap/ that contains your setup.sh script.
+To customize OpenDJ, mount a volume that contains your setup.sh script and set BOOTSTRAP to point to the startup.sh shell script.

 If you do not provide a bootstrap script, the default setup.sh creates a sample back end.